Bornik03/XKCD-Comic/README.md

-Suitable for virtual world emails.
+Suitable for sending emails to real emails.